colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-04-41-430895-data-structures-and-problem-solving-using-c-by-mark-a-weiss.md

 ---
 layout: post
-title: ""Data Structures and Problem Solving Using C++" by Mark A. Weiss"
+title: "Data Structures and Problem Solving Using C++ by Mark A. Weiss"
 description: " "
 date: 2023-09-27
 tags: [datastructures, cplusplus]